 By the end of World War II, Theo and Karl Albrecht took over the small grocery store of their mother to make it become one of the most successful discount supermarket chains in the world.
 ALDI operates according to the motto “the best quality at the lowest price.”
 The company generated €24.2 billion in revenues in 2020.

 The ALDI origin story: the low-cost business model

 In 1913, Frau Anna opened a small grocery store in the suburb of Essen, Germany.
-By the end of World War II, Karl and Theo, Anna’s soon took over their mother’s business after, and run it with the motto “the best quality at the lowest price.”
-That motto would become the company vision for decades to come.
+By the end of World War II, Karl and Theo, Anna’s soon took over their mother’s business, and run it with the motto “the best quality at the lowest price.”
+That motto would become the company’s vision for decades to come.

 By 1948, opening the two brothers had opened four stores in the local area.
-They managed to keep prices extremely low by only stocking non-perishable items and by selecting the things that were selling the most from the shelves while removing the slow-sellers.
+They managed to keep prices extremely low by only stocking non-perishable items and by selecting the things that sold the most from the shelves while removing the slow-sellers.

-By that time Theo and Karl Albrecht decided focused on developing a chain of small stores.
+By that time Theo and Karl Albrecht decided to focus on developing a chain of small stores.
 In 1954, the brothers opened Germany’s first self-service store.
 By 1960, Theo and Karl Albrecht owned 300 stores with an annual turnover of millions of dollars.

 The split over a cigarette

 In the 1950s the brothers split the chain into two separate groups, presumably over a dispute about whether to sell cigarettes.
 Theo headed Albrecht-Diskont Nord, which sold cigarettes.
 Karl instead became the CEO of Albrecht-Diskont Süd, which did not sell cigarettes.